With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreOsf Saint Francis Medical Center Behavioral Health Services/outpatient is one of mental health facilities in Peoria County, Illinois, located at 320 East Armstrong Avenue, 61603 zip code.
-Osf Saint Francis Medical Center Behavioral Health Services/outpatient provides outpatient treatment and partial hospitalization/day treatment.
-Osf Saint Francis Medical Center Behavioral Health Services/outpatient provides individual psychotherapy, behavior modification and dialectical behavior therapy to adults, young adults and children / adolescents.
+Learn MoreOsf Saint Francis Medical Center Behavioral Health Services/outpatient is a mental health clinic in Peoria County, Illinois, located at 320 East Armstrong Avenue, 61603 zip code.
+Osf Saint Francis Medical Center Behavioral Health Services/outpatient offers partial hospitalization/day treatment and outpatient treatment.
+Osf Saint Francis Medical Center Behavioral Health Services/outpatient provides behavior modification, couples/family therapy and trauma therapy to adults, young adults and children / adolescents.
 Osf Saint Francis Medical Center Behavioral Health Services/outpatient also supports patients with eating disorders.
-Additional services provided at Osf Saint Francis Medical Center Behavioral Health Services/outpatient include diet and exercise counseling and family psychoeducation.
+Some other services provided by Osf Saint Francis Medical Center Behavioral Health Services/outpatient include diet and exercise counseling and family psychoeducation.

 Learn MoreUnitypoint Health Center For Senior Behavioral Health is a mental health facility in Peoria County, IL, located at 5409 North Knoxville Avenue in the 61614 zip code.
 Unitypoint Health Center For Senior Behavioral Health provides hospital inpatient treatment and outpatient treatment.
-Unitypoint Health Center For Senior Behavioral Health provides individual psychotherapy, psychotropic medication and activity therapy to seniors 65 or older.
-Unitypoint Health Center For Senior Behavioral Health also supports seniors or older adults and people with Alzheimer's or dementia.
+Unitypoint Health Center For Senior Behavioral Health provides psychotropic medication, couples/family therapy and group therapy to seniors 65 or older.
+Unitypoint Health Center For Senior Behavioral Health also supports people with Alzheimer's or dementia and seniors or older adults.
 Additional services offered by Unitypoint Health Center For Senior Behavioral Health consist of suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.